 I get thousands of bridge questions a year.
 I can't find the time to answer them all.
 In this article, I will attempt to answer all of them at once (perhaps you were referred to this article by asking such a question).

-Everyone knows that "PC" means Politically Correct.
-I'd like to start to throw around "PA" -- to mean "Partnership Agreement."
+I don't love new bridge terms, but I'd like to start to throw around "PA" -- to mean "Partnership Agreement."

 Many areas of bridge have no "standard."
 It is just a matter of how you and your partner agree to play.
 Here are some examples: